• Share this on:

 Food safety certification

 Food safety is key for the European market.
-Although legislation already addresses many potential risks, legislation is not enough on its own.
-The large number of reported issues in 2022 in the RASFF database show that things can still go wrong.
+Although legislation already addresses many potential risks, it is not enough on its own.
+The large number of reported issues in 2022 in the RASFF database shows that things can still go wrong.
 For this reason, importers prefer to work with producers and exporters who have a Global Food Safety Initiative (GFSI) recognised food safety system certificate.

 For processors and traders of grains, pulses and oilseeds, the most popular certification programme is Food Safety System Certification (FSSC 22000).
 FSSC 22000 is based on the ISO methodology and offers the most structured and logical approach to a Food Safety Management System.